List of MythBusters cast members: Simulaids

 Simulaids are Buster's family of at least four dummies, dubbed "Randy" or "Rescue Randy" (father), "Jane" (mother), "Suzy" or "Simulated Suzy" (daughter), and an unnamed son.
 Rescue Randy has also been referred to as "Ted" (for Bus-Ted, Annihila-Ted, Humilia-Ted, and so on).
 These were added partly because Buster (even after his redesign) was becoming increasingly difficult to repair, and also because not all myths can be accurately tested with Buster due to his size, weight, and other factors.
 For instance, Suzy (a child dummy) was used to test the myth that a child could go 360 degrees around a swing set.
 Being representative of an adult man, Buster would not have properly fit the criteria for the myth.
 The Simulaids were first introduced in the Killer Brace Position myth, primarily because multiple dummies were needed for testing.
 At least one Simulaid has been destroyed in the course of subsequent experiments (In the "Point Break" trilogy the Simulaid was destroyed when it hit the ground from 4000 feet).

 Ted

 Ted is an extra crash-test dummy used in the show.
 In addition to this, any full-size human made from ballistics gelatin is usually named Ted, from the last syllable of bus-ted, annihila-ted, exploi-ted.
 One instance of Ted's use was in the "Train Suction" myth, in which he played the unsuspecting commuter.

+Buster 4.0

+Buster 4.0 is an extra crash-test dummy, noted for his skin made out of leather.
+He made his debut in episode 184, where the build team used him to test the myth of "Super Adhesive Seatbelt."